 10. Links to GDPR guidance online

-If you have any questions after reading this policy please seek advice from Sophie Segal who is our Data Manager or Michael Joseph who is our Director of Finance.
+If you have any questions after reading this policy please seek advice from Sophie Segal who is our Impact, Data & Evaluation Manager or Craig Burgess who is our Chief Operating Officer.

 Appendix 1: Data protection principles

 City Year UK is committed to processing data in accordance with its responsibilities under the GDPR.